otrv4/otrv4/otrv4.md

   The version number of this protocol is 0x0004.
 Message type (BYTE)
   The message has type 0x08.
-Sender Instance tag (INT)
+Sender's instance tag (INT)
   The instance tag of the person sending this message.
-Receiver Instance tag (INT)
+Receiver's instance tag (INT)
   The instance tag of the intended recipient.
-For an Identity message, this will often be 0 since the other party may not have identified its instance tag yet.
+For an Identity message, this will often be 0 since the other party may not have set its instance tag yet.
 Sender's User Profile (USER-PROF)
   As described in the section 'Creating a User Profile'.